Corruption & Bribery

 - Identifying the need to maintain accurate books and records

 - Explaining the need for appropriate diligence in mergers, acquisitions and joint ventures

-We conducted training for these guidelines in 2015, and required all employees with email accounts to certify compliance online.
-We also continued to conduct due diligence and anti-corruption training for our third-party sales intermediaries.
+We conduct training on these guidelines and require all employees with email accounts to certify compliance online.